 “One of the last things to go with an eating disorder is body image issues, ” my treatment team used to tell me often.
 I didn’t know what that meant until now.
 Body shaming and general body image issues hang on tight, even when you feel like you have the food relationship mostly healed.
 You may no longer compare what’s on your plate to what’s on the plate of your friends or loved ones, and yet you still size up your body with them in subtle ways.
 It’s almost like an unconscious thing that happens.
 You suddenly feel icky and you don’t know why.
 Then you remember that you were looking at your social media feed hours earlier and saw your friend who you think looks thinner in the face than you do.
 Then it clicks.
 The lightbulb goes off.
 I feel icky because I was comparing my face to my friend’s face only a few hours ago, which is leading me to fat shame myself while I stand in front of the mirror after a shower and I notice all the curves of my body.
 Suddenly, it dawns on you.
 You are hanging on to comparing your body to others still.
+And the sad news is, you don’t need to be suffering from an eating disorder to have body image issues.
+It is something that many women suffer from.

 This relationship with your body remains tumultuous until you are willing to let go.
 Let go of what other people think.
 Let go of what society deems as beautiful.
 Let go of what society believes is an acceptable body.
 Let go of your own biases against size and shape of a body.
 And let go of comparing yourself to superstars and your own friends!
 Once you start practicing this, it becomes a little easier to stay in your own body while others around you are hell-bent on changing theirs.
 Is it easy?
 Hell no. Is it rewarding?
 Hell YES!!